 Activity 1: Warmer Bonfire Night is a British tradition which is celebrated every year on 5 November.
 It is also known as Guy Fawkes Night.
 We’ll be learning more about this tradition but before we begin take a look at these words – do you know what they mean?
 Barrelsbasementblow upbonfirecellarseffigyexecutionfireworksgunpowderparliamentplottreason Activity 2: The gunpowder plot Bonfire Night is an event to celebrate the anniversary of a famous event in British history.
 1. 2.
 3. 4.
 5. 6.
 When you have finished, compare what you found out in small groups.
 Activity 3: The people involved in the Gunpowder Plot Now, go to this website and find out more about the people who were involved in the plot to blow up the Houses of Parliament: Student A: Read and choose three things you want to tell your group about Robert Catesby and Thomas Percy.
+1. 2.

 The song is so romantic ♥ My lesson ended up being rather funny and very lively, I hope your students will enjoy it as much as mine did :-) Level: IntermediateLesson activities: Talking about Valentine's day, using sign language to learn vocabulary, listening practice and fill the blanks exercise.
 Warm up questions: 1.
 What do you know about Valentine's day?
 2. Task 1Tell students that you are going to show them a You Tube video of a song by Paul McCartney called 'My Valentine'.
 Task 4Hand out the 'fill the gaps' exercise, play the song again from the beginning and get the students to complete the missing words.
 Task 5 - DiscussionDiscuss what the general meaning of the song is.